elemental-lf/benji/README.rst

 **Confidentiality**
-    Benji supports AES-256 in GCM mode to encrypt all your data on the backup storage target.
+    Benji supports AES-256 in GCM mode to encrypt all your data on the backup storage.
 By using envelope encryption every block is encrypted with its own unique random key which makes plaintext attacks even more difficult.

 **Integrity**
     Every backed up block keeps a checksum with it.
-When Benji scrubs the backup, it reads the block from the backup target storage, calculates its checksum and compares it to the stored checksum.
+When Benji scrubs the backup, it reads the block from the backup storage, calculates its checksum and compares it to the stored checksum.
 If the checksum differs, it's most likely that there was an error while storing or reading the block, or because of bit rot on the backup target storage.

-    Benji also supports a faster light-weight scrubbing mode which only checks the meta data consistency and object existence on the target storage.
+    Benji also supports a faster light-weight scrubbing mode which only checks the metadata's consistency and object existence on the backup storage.

     If a scrubbing failure occurs, the defective block and the backups it belongs to are marked as 'invalid' and the block will be re-read for the next backup